daronphang/aimie/aimie-go/README.md

   },
   {
     "questionId": "Q4",
-    "question": "How would you rate your understanding of how AI can be applied in your organisation?"
+    "question": "N/A"
   },
   {
     "questionId": "Q5",
-    "question": "What is your biggest concern regarding adopting AI solutions in your organisation?"
+    "question": "What is your biggest concern regarding adopting AI solutions in your organisation?
+Choose top 3."
   },
   {
     "questionId": "Q6",
-    "question": "Has your company explored or implemented any AI solutions so far?"
+    "question": "Are there any plans for your company to explore or implement any AI solutions within the next few months?"
   },
   {
     "questionId": "Q7",
-    "question": "How willing is your company to invest/invest more in AI technologies within the next few months?"
+    "question": "N/A"
   },
   {
     "questionId": "Q8",